SSL Certificates for UNLV Personnel

 - Renew: Optional field for automatic renewal.
 This field should be left blank in most cases.

-- Pass-phrase - Optional field that enables you to renew or revoke the certificate by yourself if needed.
+- Pass-phrase - Optional field that enables you to revoke the certificate by yourself if needed.
 This should be treated as a password and stored securely.

 - External Requester - This is used if additional emails or a group (department) email address is needed for certificate notifications.
 If you do not have any additional email addresses, please leave this field blank.